Marketing for charities is lifeblood – it is a necessity in order to secure those much-needed donations.

 Long for Longevity

 Converting someone into a regular charity donor rather than someone who drops a few pennies in a bucket does not happen overnight.
 It takes time, a spark of an emotional reaction and, of course, money.
 So, how do you change that tube advert featuring your latest campaign into something hard-hitting rather than white noise?
 Shock tactics, usually.
-The RSPCA are well-known for their hard-hitting campaigns on animal welfare, which largely reflect much of what the charity does at the front line.
-I spent two years in the RSPCA national press office and I was dumbfounded by the types of animal cruelty they were regularly faced with.
+The RSPCA are well-known for its hard-hitting campaigns on animal welfare, which largely reflect much of what the charity does at the front line.

 The real way to secure ROI when marketing for charities is to recruit long-term donors who set up a regular direct debit.
 This can happen by changing those who, for example, respond to a text-to-donate campaign into regular givers.
 Research has shown that conversion rates through this method can be as high as 20%.
 In addition, a monthly donor can be worth up to £700 over the lifetime of a relationship with a specific charity.
 Although it takes cash to get a campaign like this off the ground, it can be worthwhile marketing for charities in the long term.